contractza/ELEC5305_PROJECT_qz/README.md

 # ELEC5305_PROJECT_qz

-## Voice separation and localization for multiple speakers
+## Title: Voice separation and localization for multiple speakers

+## Student information
+Full name: Qihang Zhao
+Sid: 510022587
+GitHub username: contractza

 this project aims to research and implement multi-speaker speech separation and sound source localization technology.
 When two people are speaking simultaneously, how to sepearate each speaker's voice from a dualchannel recording and estimate their azimuth in space.